Defining a new model type

 The new model can now be used.
 For example, to get the locations of all of the “hot” pixels:

-from custom_model.bad_pixel_mask import MiriBadPixelMaskModel
+from lib.badpix import BadpixModel

-with MiriBadPixelMaskModel("bad_pixel_mask.fits") as dm:
+with BadpixModel("bad_pixel_mask.fits") as dm:

 hot_pixels = dm.get_mask_for_field('HOT')